‘I Used To Be Famous’ trailer: Ed Skrein music drama with songs by London Grammar

 The film is adapted from Sternberg’s short film of the same name, co-written with Zak Klein.
 Damian Jones (The Lady In The Van) and Paul Grindey (The Father) serve as executive producers.

-I Used To Be Famous also features original music by London Grammar‘s Dan Rothman and Hannah Reid.
+I Used To Be Famous also features original music by London Grammar‘s Hannah Reid and Dan Rothman.

 The supporting cast includes Eleanor Matsuura (The Walking Dead), Lorraine Ashbourne (Bridgerton), Eoin Macken (Resident Evil: The Final Chapter) and Stanley Morgan (Prizefighter: The Life Of Jem Belcher).
 Mysie, who won the Ivor Novello Rising Star Award in 2020, also makes an appearance as herself.